 This is the official DoD source for media products related to the removal of USS Arizona's mooring platforms.

-The U.S. Navy, in partnership with the Pearl Harbor National Memorial (PERL), has been tasked to remove two historic concrete mooring platforms that were attached to the USS Arizona hull in the aftermath of Dec.
+The U.S. Navy, in partnership with the Pearl Harbor National Memorial (PERL), will remove two concrete mooring platforms attached to the USS Arizona hull in the aftermath of Dec.
 7, 1941, to facilitate salvage operations of the wreck.

 For more than 80 years, the platforms have remained connected to the ship.